Chaitanya150895/excercise-material-theme/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 "# excercise-material-theme"

+##Installing node_modules

+Get the clone of the repository and and open it in visual studio.
+In the command run the command `npm install` once you complete installing the required dependencies.
+Run the command `ng serve` to run the project in the browser.
+After complete serving the project.
+In browser check the url `http://localhost:4200/`.